-Students who withdraw prior to completion of the course and wish to re-enroll will return in the same satisfactory academic progress status as at the time of withdrawal.
+Students who withdraw or have their enrollment terminated prior to completion of the course and wish to reenroll will return in the same SAP status as at the time of their departure from their program.
 The student whose financial aid has been terminated for unsatisfactory progress will not be paid any additional financial aid until she/he has completed the hours previously paid for with a 70% academic grade percentage and will be able to complete the program within the maximum time frame.